public-accountability/oligrapher/README.md

 Embed
 -----
 Oligrapher is easy to embed in a web page.
-All you have to do is include the .js and .css files from the /build directory in your page header and mount it in an HTML element.
+All you have to do is include the .js and .css files from the ```build``` directory in your page header and mount it in an HTML element.

 ```html
 <html>